syrkis/virian.org/src/posts/miiii.typ

   ( x_0 p^0 + x_1 p^1 ) mod q, quad forall x_0, x_1 < p, quad forall q < p, quad p = 113
 $<miiii_task>

 $cal(T)_("miiii")$ differentiates itself from $cal(T)_("nanda")$ in two significant ways: _1)_ it is non-commutative, and _2)_ it is, as mentioned, multi-task.
 These differences present unique challenges for mechanistic interpretation, as the model must learn to handle both the order-dependent nature of the inputs and develop shared representations across multiple modular arithmetic tasks.
 Further, as $cal(T)_("miiii")$ is harder than $cal(T)_("nanda")$ the model can be expected to generalize slower when trained on the former.
-Therefore, #cite(<lee2024a>, form:"prose", style:"american-psychological-association")'s recent work on speeding up generalization by positing the model parameters gradients through time can be viewed as a sum of _1)_ a slow varying generalizing component (which is boosted), and _2)_, a quick varying overfitting component (which is suppressed), is (successfully) replicated to make training tractable.
+Therefore, #cite(<lee2024a>, form: "prose", style: "american-psychological-association")'s recent work on speeding up generalization by positing the model parameters gradients through time can be viewed as a sum of _1)_ a slow varying generalizing component (which is boosted), and _2)_, a quick varying overfitting component (which is suppressed), is (successfully) replicated to make training tractable.

 #figure(
   image("/src/assets/figs/miiii/polar.svg", width: 100%),